-Children are encouraged to interact positively with each other during their play and at meal times.
+Children are encouraged to interact positively with each other during their play and at mealtimes.
 We promote the development of language skills to share thoughts and ideas and to enhance story telling.

-We offer children plenty of opportunities to develop their writing skills through the use of meaningful mark making.
-We use paints, chalks, crayons and pens as well as the less traditional malleable materials such as foam, corn flour or even hair gel!
+We offer children plenty of opportunities to develop their writing skills using meaningful mark making.
+We use paints, chalks, crayons, and pens as well as the less traditional malleable materials such as foam, corn flour or even hair gel!
 Children use tools to shape and model materials and learn about joining materials and the properties of some natural and man-made materials.